-Teach Starter Teacher Tip: Read The Best Seat in Second Grade by Katherine Kenah to your class — the hilarious story of what happens when you take the class hamster to the museum.
+Teach Starter Teacher Tip: Read The Best Seat in Second Grade by Katherine Kenah to your class.
+It’s the hilarious story of what happens when you take the class hamster to the museum.

 Put good pet care center stage with a pet care comprehension task for 1st grade!

-Teacher Victoria (@msvsbusybees on Instagram) shared this fun set-up with us, including class rules on how to interact with your class pet!
+Teacher Victoria (@msvsbusybees on Instagram) shared this fun set-up with us, including class rules she added on how to interact with your class pet!

 Raising fish in the classroom is also a great way to teach children about life cycles, and you may even be eligible for outside funding to make it happen!
 Trout Unlimited, for example, gives funds to teachers to raise trout in the classroom to be released by students in waterways in the Northeast.

 Add a fun “we’re all in school together” fish sign to celebrate your new additions!